 It’s time for our first ever Future Thinker of the Year, Kate Boylan, to pass the torch.
 Applications for FTOTY 2020 closed earlier this month and we were beyond impressed by the quality of applications.
 There’s some awesome mahi going on to transform our industry and narrowing down a shortlist was tough.
 We asked seven to tell us more about themselves and their ideas in a video – now's your chance to meet them and get inspired.

-Four finalists will be decided by our expert panel: Lloyd Budd, Warner Brunton, Te Ari Prendergast, Andrea Davidson, and Kate Boylan.
+Four finalists will be decided by our expert panel: Lloyd Budd, Warner Brunton, Te Ari Prendergast, Andrea Davidson, Kate Boylan, and Jennifer Whittle.
 Stay tuned!
 A huge thanks to our sponsors Bayleys Real Estate and Mott MacDonald

 Future Thinker of the Year 2020 Shortlist.

 Alec recently graduated from Lincoln University and has been a proud and active member of Future Thinkers for the last three years - regularly attending events in Christchurch and online webinars.
 Interactions with the NZGBC at events in Christchurch has given Alec “a new perspective of what our build environment means.
 It gives me the purpose of completing my studies in environmental management to hope to make a difference for the generation to come.”
 Alec strives to explore this perspective throughout his studies, in assessments, projects, and practical field experience, whether in business innovation or the agriculture sector.